An Orthogonally Equivariant Estimator of the Covariance Matrix in High Dimensions and for Small Sample Sizes: Appendix A

 In this appendix we prove Proposition \ref{prop:eq:largep}.
 To do this, we first review a result that is fundamental in deriving the approximation.
 Consider the integral

-where $(dH)$ is the Haar measure of $O(p)$, $X$ and $Y$ are $p \times p$ symmetric matrices with eigenvalues $x=(x_1, \ldots, x_p)$ and $y=(y_1, \ldots, y_p)$ respectively.
-This integral can be expressed in terms of zonal polynomials of the eigenvalues.
-In \cite{hikami-brezin}, using the expansion about the saddle points of the integrand, this integral and some of its generalization (to the unitary and symplectic groups), known often as HarishChandra-Itzykson-Zuber integrals, are expressed in a different form, which involves the variables $\tau_{ij}=(x_i-x_j)(y_i-y_j)$.
-Specifically,
+where $(dH)$ is the Haar measure of the group $O(p)$, $X$ and $Y$ are $p \times p$ symmetric matrices with eigenvalues $x=(x_1, \ldots, x_p)$ and $y=(y_1, \ldots, y_p)$ respectively.
+In \cite{hikami-brezin}, this integral and some of its generalizations (to the unitary and symplectic groups), known often as Harish-Chandra-Itzykson-Zuber integrals, are expressed in a form that involves the variables $\tau_{ij}=(x_i-x_j)(y_i-y_j)$, using the expansion about the saddle points of the integrand.
+Specifically, for the orthogonal group,

-where the matrix $\tau$ has entries $\tau_{ij}$.
+where the matrix $\tau$ is the symmetric matrix with entries $\tau_{ij}$.
 The function $f$ can be expanded as a power series of $\tau$

 with the term $f_s$ being of order $s$ in $\tau$.
-Notice that the power series in $\tau$ for the integral $I$ can also be obtained from the usual expression of $I$ in terms of zonal polynomials (see for example \cite{muirhead}), but obtaining the expression (\ref{eq:start}) where the exponential term is isolated is non-trivial.
-There are different ways in which each term $f_s$ of the expansion of $f$ can be written as product of $\tau$ variables.
-One such way is encoded in a graphical representation, where an edge of the graph connects two nodes/indices $i,j$ if the corresponding variable $\tau_{ij}$ appears in the product.
-Thus a graph associated with a term of order $s$ in $\tau$ has $s$ edges.
-The details can be found in \cite{hikami-brezin}.
-Terms of order $1$ are represented by only one (type of) graph(s) where a line joins two nodes and terms of order $2$ are represented by three (types of) graphs with two edges, and so on.
-For example,
+The solution (\ref{eq:start}) is obtained from a differential equation obeyed by the integral $I$.
+The power series in $\tau$ for the integral $I$ is also obtained from the expression of $I$ in terms of zonal polynomials.
+The term $f_s$ of the expansion of $f$ is a polynomial of degree $s$ in the $\tau$ variables.
+Each monomial enjoys a graphical representation, as a graph that has $p$ nodes and an edge that connects two nodes $i,j$ if the variable $\tau_{ij}$ appears in the monomial.
+In particular, $\tau_{ij}^q$ is represented as an edge of multiplicity $q$, that is, as $q$ lines between the nodes $i,j$.
+The total number of lines in such graph, and thus the sum of the multiplicities of all the edges, is $s$.
+The details can be found in \cite{hikami-brezin}, but a few example can make the discussion clearer.
+In the term of order 1,

-where the third sum contains products such as $\tau_{12}\tau_{23}$ (all indices $i, j, k$ are different with $i<j<k$), and the fourth contains terms such as $\tau_{12}\tau_{34}$ (all indices are different, with the terms in the sum counted once).
-The coefficients $c_s$ for the terms of order $s$ in $\tau$ have different forms in general.
-However, for large $p$ all coefficients are the same.
-In fact, \cite{hikami-brezin} show that in the large-$p$ limit

-where $g$ is the degeneracy factor for the multiple lines of the graph (lines that join two indices multiple times).
-Ignoring the correction terms, one can then re-write the power series in $\tau$ and obtain the approximation